 The Oakland campus has a dedicated Music Library.
-All recordings available at this location are in CD format.
+Many recordings are available at this location in CD format.

 The